TienDungwork/CNPM_Nhom6/README.md

-  # HealthyColors Health Website Design
+  # HealthyColors Health Website Design (Copy)

-  BY NHOM 6
+  This is a code bundle for HealthyColors Health Website Design (Copy).
+The original project is available at https://www.figma.com/design/egqXAnSkMY9u8jo1hO516U/HealthyColors-Health-Website-Design--Copy-.

   ## Running the code